ISMOA 2017

 Since its inception in 2001, there has been 14 meetings held, attended by distinguish international scientists and particularly, researchers and students from the region.
 These meetings were aimed at providing a forum of scientific communication and interactions among regional scientists and distinguished scientists working in the rapidly growing field of modern optics and photonics, covering theoretical, computational and experimental studies of optical/photonic fundamental phenomenon, devices and materials.
 It also serves as a platform to foster collaboration among researchers, academics, industry, and government while promoting public awareness and literacy in optics.

-The 15th International Symposium on Modern Optics and Its Applications (ISMOA) of the Indonesian Optical Society (InOS) is jointly organized by the Physics of Magnetism and Photonics Research Division of Institut Teknologi Bandung and the Department of Physics of Udayana University.
+The 15th International Symposium on Modern Optics and Its Applications (ISMOA) of the Indonesian Optical Society (InOS) is jointly organized by the Physics of Magnetism and Photonics Research Division of Institut Teknologi Bandung, the Department of Physics of Udayana University and Institut Teknologi Sepuluh Nopember (ITS).
 The date for the symposium is 28-31 July 2025 with the venue Prama Sanur Beach Hotel, Sanur, Indonesia.

 As 2025 marks the International Year of Quantum Science and Technology, this symposium will explore the transformative potential of optics and photonics in advancing quantum innovations.
 From quantum communication and computing to precision sensing and secure information networks, modern optics is at the core of enabling quantum technologies.